Getting Started on the Hub

 Download

-• Readme text file describing the folder contents
+- Readme text file describing the folder contents and directing to the Local Contexts Usage Guides

 Hub API

-The Local Contexts Hub API’s purpose is to fetch the details, Labels, and/or Notices associated with a particular Local Contexts Hub Project via a GET request.
+The purpose of the Local Contexts Hub API is to fetch the details, Labels, and/or Notices associated with a particular Local Contexts Hub Project via a GET request.
 GET is used to retrieve and request data from a specified resource in a server.

-Using the project’s unique ID, you will be able to use the Hub API to fetch project details.
-For more details about the Hub API, see the API Implementation Guide or the API documentation.
+Using the Project’s unique ID, you will be able to use the Hub API to fetch Project details.
+This requires technical set-up within your platform or website.
+For more details about the Hub API, see the API Implementation Guide.